Insurance Claims Definition and Help with Your Claim

 Insurance Claim Resources for Home and Contents Insurance

-Unfortunately, in the industry, there is often miscommunication when you are trying to get the information you need from your insurance company during a claim.
-Our article, 10 Steps: How Major Disaster Home Insurance Claims Work will help you understand some of the key steps when you have a major claim in your home or residence.
+Unfortunately, in the industry, there is often miscommunication when you are trying to get the information you need from your insurance company.
+This is especially true when you have a major claim in your home or residence, resulting from a disaster.
+Help yourself by understanding how major disaster home insurance claims work.

 The other aspect to claims is how a claim will be paid.
 Have you ever been in a claims situation, or heard others talking about how much they got paid in a claim.
 Our initial reaction is to think if one person got paid more than another it is because they have a better insurance company, but this is wrong.
 The first thing that determines how much money you will get in a claim is the type of coverage you chose when you purchased your policy.
 Our article on choosing the best home, condo or renter insurance covers all the options in your residential insurance policy.

-If you have additional structures on your property, this article can help you understand what part of your policy will cover your claim for outbuildings, and other structures.
+Be clear about what will be paid for your contents or personal property as a home owner or renter.
+Understand what home contents insurance covers and the special limits on personal contents.
+If you have additional structures on your property, understand what part of your policy will cover your claim for outbuildings, and other structures.

 Actual Cash Value Settlements